anushb-codes/EchoPath/README.md

-# EchoPath: Indoor Navigation Assistant for the visually impaired
+# EchoPath: Indoor Navigation Assistant for the Visually Impaired

 ## Overview